 Once again, I found myself in an emotional funk (this is a repost from 2014, yet it still seems to be where I’m at in 2017), feeling like I can’t accomplish anything.
 Can’t give any one thing the effort and time it needs.
 I am so stretched-thin in places.
 The housework never gets done.
-The construction never gets done.
-There’s not enough money to fix this place up.
+This house will never be "finished."
 My cooking has seen better days.
 There’s not enough time to do everything I want when it comes to homeschooling … so, of course, my boys are going to grow up to be great big drains on society.

 I was feeling a little panicked that things were slipping away from me too fast, that I couldn’t get a grip on anything.
 And then I picked up a movie from the library that really settled my heart.
 Flywheel.
 It’s an older one, the first one done by the people who made Courageous and Facing the Giants.
 And I have to say that . . . it . . . is . . . good!
 It’s really good, even if it’s a little old and primitive.

 But the thing that sticks with me the most from it was the line that went like this: “I just want to finish well.”

 This guy in the movie was possibly going to lose his business, especially if he did the right thing.
 But he had turned his heart to the Lord and desired only that the Lord’s Will be done, whatever it happened to be.
 His job was just to “finish well.”
 To do the right thing to the end, regardless of what it cost him.

 I needed that reminder, that encouragement.
 I needed to remember that God will take our messes and work them out for good, if we will just obediently follow Him.
 Even when things look bleak, with no hope in sight, no way out, nothing to feel proud of … our job is just to set our hearts and minds on “finishing well.”